microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 A few key points:
   - `ScrollingView` performs scrolling, panning, and zooming.
 There's no good word that covers that, and given the existing ScrollViewer naming, this is being called just *Scrolling*View.
 And the word "scroll" implies "pan" throughout.
   - The public API will largely mirror the existing control to minimize barriers to adoption.
   - The API will differ in key areas that we believe will address top points of developer confusion with the existing control and/or provide meaningful improvements.
-For each scenario in this spec the code for both the new `ScrollingView` (new control) and the existing ScrollViewer (existing control) are provided.
+For each scenario in this spec the code for both the new `ScrollingView` (new control) and the existing ScrollViewer (existing control) are provided if different.

 # Table of Contents